rhKashif/SteamPulse/README.md

 ## Overview

+This project takes new released games from Steam and their reviews.
+This information is processed to create an interactive dashboard and generate a daily report on what games are most popular/recommended to those who subscribe to SteamPulse.

 ## Setup

-This project is designed to be hosted on AWS, although it could be run fully locally with minimal modifications.
+SteamPuluse is designed to be hosted on AWS.
+With minimal modifications, it can be run locally.

 ### Initial setup